One year in, here’s how 8 predictions about the pandemic have held up

 Here’s how eight of the most prevalent predictions have held up.

-That the coronavirus would be seasonal like the flu: Wrong.
+That the coronavirus would be seasonal like the flu: Wrong

 While flu cases rise reliably in colder winter months and drop in the spring and summer, the coronavirus does not follow the same pattern.

-In fact, though doctors in the United States feared they would have to weather the twin winter storms of covid and flu, the number of flu infections has remained low, likely as a side benefit of coronavirus precautions like social distancing, remote work and school, face masks and frequent hand washing.
+In fact, though doctors in the United States feared they would have to weather the twin winter storms of covid-19 and flu, the number of flu infections has remained low, likely as a side benefit of coronavirus precautions such as social distancing, remote work and school, masks and frequent hand-washing.

-That face masks were unnecessary: Wrong.
+That masks were unnecessary: Wrong

-Face mask wearing has turned out to be among the most contentious pandemic-era health measures.
+Mask-wearing has turned out to be among the most contentious pandemic-era health measures.
 Initially, the U.S. Centers for Disease Control and Prevention told healthy Americans that they did not need to wear face coverings outside of medical facilities.
-This was in part in response to a shortage of face masks available for health care workers and a fear of causing a run on the essential resource.
+This was in part in response to a shortage of masks available for health-care workers and a fear of causing a run on the essential resource.
 But this guidance also proved dangerously wrong, as infections and fatalities rose and the world learned more about how the virus spreads through respiratory and aerosolized droplets.

-Now, the CDC recommends that Americans double mask, or wear medical-grade ones when available, as more transmissible variants of the virus emerge.
+Now, the CDC recommends that Americans double mask, or wear medical-grade ones when available, as more-transmissible variants of the virus emerge.

-In China and elsewhere in Asia, where donning a face mask when sick or to protect from pollution was already commonplace, people were generally more accepting of the practice.
+In China and elsewhere in Asia, where donning a mask when sick or to protect from pollution was already commonplace, people were generally more accepting of the practice.
 In the United States, the issue remains highly polarizing and politicized, amid inconsistent messaging and the spread of rampant misinformation.

-That refugee camps would be hit hardest by the virus: Mixed.
+That refugee camps would be hit hardest by the virus: Mixed

-Camps for refugees and displaced peoples offer textbook conditions for the spread of coronavirus: Cramped and destitute, they are home to large populations with high prevalence of preexisting health conditions, often without basic resources for health and hygiene.
+Camps for refugees and displaced people offer textbook conditions for the spread of coronavirus: Cramped and destitute, they are home to large populations with high prevalence of preexisting health conditions, often without basic resources for health and hygiene.
 Nonetheless, doomsday predictions about the effects of the virus in such camps have not for the most part played out.
-Limited testing likely means some outbreaks were missed.
+Limited testing probably means some outbreaks were missed.
 But that’s only part of the story.

-Attuned to these risks from the start, refugee camps from Bangladesh to Greece to Kenya went into lockdown early in the pandemic.
+Attuned to these risks from the start, refugee camps from Bangladesh to Greece to Kenya and beyond went into lockdown early in the pandemic.
 In the months since, refugees in many places have been under movement restrictions far more stringent than for their host communities.
-This vigilance, while seeming to pay off, has come it great emotion and economic cost for migrants and refugees.
+This vigilance, while seeming to pay off, has come at great emotional and economic cost for migrants and refugees.

 These communities are still not in the clear.
 Many countries have not explicitly included refugees in their inoculation programs, which means risk persists.

-That crowded beaches would become superspreader events: Wrong.
+That crowded beaches would become superspreader events: Wrong

 As the Western hemisphere’s second summer under covid-19 approaches, people are eager to return to beaches, where experts say the virus spreads far less easily than it does indoors.